cwchentw/lightweight-cms/content/write-posts.md

 ## Write Titles for Posts

-You may write title of a post in the following region (by precedence):
+You may write a title of a post in the following region (by precedence):

 * `title` field in front matter of a post
-* `<h1>` tag equivalent in a post
+* `<h1>` tag equivalent in a post (in Markdown and HTML posts)
 * File name

 If there is no title in a post, Lightweight CMS will generate one dynamically based on file name of a post.
 In such case, you should name your post files in kebab case like `title-of-awesome-post`.

 ## Front Matters of Posts

-Front matters are optional YAML text regions in top of posts, either Markdown, AsciiDoc or HTML ones.
+Front matters are optional YAML text regions in top of posts.
 Such regions intend for metadata of posts that are difficult or unable to retrieve from post files directly.

 Here represents a Markdown post with a front matter: